What Is Real-Time Learning? The Next-Gen Learning Paradigm

 However, one very important use case where real-time learning fits perfectly is enterprise software application training.
 This is a scenario where classroom training and linear e-learning, in conjunction with text-based documentation, are often employed but to little positive effect.
 Here, real-time learning helps massively because it provides application users with just-in-time learning, in-application guidance, and contextual support that no other mode of training can deliver.

 On a broader level, though, there are several differences that real-time learning has with the legacy methods of training and knowledge delivery.

 1. Real-time learning is highly targeted

 Real-time learning is highly targeted in its knowledge delivery meaning learners get exactly the knowledge that is relevant to them and that they actually require to complete a workflow.

 2. Real-time learning is integrated into the workflow environment

-One of the important factors that separates real time learning from linear e-learning methods is that it is deeply integrated into the workflow environment.
+One of the important factors that separate real-time learning from linear e-learning methods is that it is deeply integrated into the workflow environment.
 When learners are just looking for specific information, they don’t have to switch between windows or environments trying to gather and apply knowledge at the same time.
-In essence, with real time learning, training and application happens in the same frame.
+In essence, real-time learning, training, and application happen in the same frame.

 3. Real-time learning focuses on end user productivity

-The objective of real time learning is to enable employees and help them up their game.
-Modules are designed to be task based and learning is experiential which, when combined, leads to improvement in end user productivity.
-This is also because employees don’t have to spend a lot of time on searching for knowledge or sitting through sessions they may not even remember after a while.
+The objective of real-time learning is to enable employees and help them up to their game.
+Modules are designed to be task-based and learning is experiential which, when combined, leads to improvement in end-user productivity.
+This is also because employees don’t have to spend a lot of time searching for knowledge or sitting through sessions they may not even remember after a while.

 4 Benefits of Real-Time Learning